Animeshz/keyboard-mouse-kt/README.md

 ## What is KeyboardMouse.kt

-KeyboardMouse.kt is a lightweight, coroutine-based multiplatform kotlin library for idiomatically interacting with Keyboard and
-Mouse (receiving and sending global events).
+KeyboardMouse.kt is a lightweight, coroutine-based multiplatform kotlin library for idiomatically interacting with Keyboard and Mouse (receiving and sending global events) from Kotlin and Java.

 We aim to provide high-level as well as high-performant low-level access to such APIs.
 See the documentation below to know more!